Jbleezy/BO2-Reimagined/README.md

 * Upgraded: added proper fire sound

 #### Staffs
-* Upgrade only requires collecting souls in The Crazy Place
-* Can collect souls in The Crazy Place after upgrading to recharge (fills 5% of max ammo per soul)
-* Can no longer collect souls in The Crazy Place from staff kills
-* Picking up a staff in The Crazy Place while holding a staff places the other staff in The Crazy Place
-* Insterting a staff in The Crazy Place requires player's current weapon to be the staff
-* Fixed triggers for inserting and picking up staffs in The Crazy Place
-* Fixed being able to carry multiple staffs by picking up a staff with staff revive weapon out
-* Get full ammo when initially picked up after upgrading (normally missing one clip)
-* Max ammo no longer fills clip ammo
+* Max Ammo powerup no longer fills clip ammo
-* Upgraded: kill on any round
+* Upgraded: kills on any round
 * Upgraded: no longer charges up while not idle
 * Upgraded: fire button no longer has to be re-pressed to start charging if fire button was pressed before charging was ready
 * Upgraded: weapon is switched when attempting to fire while having no ammo